jsummers/imageworsener/readme.txt

      "v1,0,0" and "v0.5,0,0.5" have been suggested as grayscale conversion formulas, though they should be used with caution.

+ -negate
+   Negate the image's colors.
+The operation is performed in the output colorspace.
+If a background color is applied to the image, it happens before negation, so the background will be negated.
+If a background color label is written to the file, it is not affected by -negate.

  -bkgd <color1>[,<color2>]
    Apply a background color to the transparent and partially-transparent parts of the image.
 This is the only way to remove transparency from an image.